Topological string amplitudes for the local half K3 surface: Conclusion and discussion

 The topological strings on the local $\frac{1}{2}$K3 surface encompass those on all local del Pezzo surfaces.
 We have elucidated how to reduce the amplitudes to those for the local del Pezzo surfaces.
 By way of illustration, we have explicitly constructed the amplitudes for three simple cases.
 These amplitudes correctly reproduce the known Gopakumar--Vafa invariants.

 There are several directions for further investigation.
-We believe that the conjecture (\ref{Fgstructureinot}), (\ref{Fgstructureinfg}) on the structure of the amplitudes hold for general $g$.
-It is of importance to check this further and prove them.
-Another expectation to be clarified is that with the above conjecture the holomorphic anomaly equations and the gap conditions may be sufficient to determine the amplitudes at arbitrary high genus.
-It is known that the gap condition is indeed sufficient at least for local del Pezzo surfaces with one or two moduli parameters\cite{Haghighat:2008gw}.
+We have proposed that the conjectures (\ref{Fgstructureinot}), (\ref{Fgstructureinfg}) on the structure of the amplitudes hold for general $g$.
+It is important to prove them and clarify how they are related to the general scheme of the polynomial structure \cite{Alim:2007qj}.
+Another point to be clarified is the precise conditions needed to determine the amplitudes at arbitrarily high genus.
+For general $g$, the gap condition used in this paper is not likely to be sufficient for fixing the amplitude.
+On the other hand, it is known that regularity at the orbifold point and the large radius point and the leading behavior at the conifold points suffice to determine the holomorphic ambiguities at least for local del Pezzo surfaces with one or two moduli parameters \cite{Haghighat:2008gw}.
 We expect that the same sort of argument will apply to the case of the most general local $\frac{1}{2}$K3 surface.

-We have started from the holomorphic anomaly equation (\ref{HAEforFg}) of \cite{Hosono:1999qc} which is specific to the present model rather than the general one of BCOV \cite{Bershadsky:1993cx}.
-For practical purposes, the former equation is easier to deal with.
-Nevertheless, it would still be of interest to clarify the relation between these two equations and see how our construction fits in the general scheme of the topological string theory.

-The direct integration method has been applied to the four-dimensional $\grp{SU}(2)$ Seiberg--Witten theories with matters\cite{Huang:2006si,Huang:2009md}.
+The direct integration method has been applied to the four-dimensional $\grp{SU}(2)$ Seiberg--Witten theories with matters \cite{Huang:2006si,Huang:2009md,Huang:2011qx}.
 We know from Nekrasov partition functions that by taking a certain limit topological string amplitudes on the toric del Pezzo surfaces reproduce the prepotential and the gravitational corrections of the four-dimensional theories.
 It is interesting to see how our general formulas reproduce those results.
 The cases of non-toric local del Pezzo surfaces are of particular interest.
-In terms of the Seiberg--Witten curves, we know how the four dimensional $\grp{SU}(2)$ theories with an $E_n$ global symmetry \cite{Minahan:1996fg,Minahan:1996cj,Noguchi:1999xq} are reproduced from the five dimensional ones \cite{Minahan:1997ch,Eguchi:2002fc}.
+In terms of the Seiberg--Witten curves, we know how the four-dimensional $\grp{SU}(2)$ theories with an $E_n$ global symmetry \cite{Minahan:1996fg,Minahan:1996cj,Noguchi:1999xq} are reproduced from the five-dimensional ones \cite{Minahan:1997ch,Eguchi:2002fc}.
 It would be interesting to construct the gravitational corrections to these four-dimensional theories with an $E_n$ flavor symmetry.